-Failure to adhere to the Foundation's internal control structure, including both the bylaws and internal policy, makes the Foundation vulnerable to numerous risks, including but not limited to, failure to meet objectives, inaccurate financial records, and fraud.
-(Finding Code No. 2021-002, 2020-002, 2019-003, 2018-003, 2016-002)
+Failure to adhere to the Foundation's internal control structure, including both the bylaws and internal policy, exposes the Foundation to numerous risks, including but not limited to, failure to meet objectives, inaccurate financial records, and fraud.
+Failure to provide requested documentation or to respond to inquiries represents noncompliance with the Illinois State Auditing Act and prevents the Foundation from demonstrating compliance with State law.
+(Finding Code No. 2022-002, 2021-002, 2020-002, 2019-003, 2018-003, 2016-002)